Tibial Stress Fracture

 • Calf, ankle and hip mobility exercises.

-Many people benefit from a structured Active Foot Posture Correction Exercise Program to reduce tibial loading.
+A structured Active Foot Posture Correction Exercise Program may help some people improve foot control and reduce tibial load.

 Phase 3: Graduated Return to Running and Sport

-Running analysis may help refine your technique.
+Running analysis may help identify technique factors that increase tibial load.
 Learn more in our running analysis and biomechanical assessment guide.

 How Long Does a Tibial Stress Fracture Take to Heal?

-• The severity and grade of the bone stress injury.
+• the grade and location of the bone stress injury,

 Prevention and Long-Term Bone Health

 Once symptoms settle, prevention becomes the long-term focus.
-Helpful strategies include:
+The aim is to build the tibia’s capacity while reducing unnecessary overload.

-Some people with tibial stress fractures may also have foot or ankle stress fractures.
-You can read more about this pattern of injury in our foot stress fracture article.
+Some people with tibial stress fractures also have foot or ankle stress fractures.
+You can read more in our foot stress fracture guide.

 When Should You See a Physiotherapist or Doctor?

-• You have shin pain that lasts more than a week with running or walking.
+• You have shin pain that lasts more than one week with running or walking.

-• Rest no longer settles your pain, or it returns quickly when you resume running.
+• Pain returns quickly when you restart running.

-• You have a history of bone stress injuries or low bone density.
+• You have a history of bone stress injury or low bone density.

 Book your appointment – 24/7